 Volunteers from the Intergovernmental Working Group helped review all of the applications and made a recommendation to fund two projects in 2017-18.
 Congratulations to both the South Essex Community Council and LIUNA Local 625 – along with your project partners – on your selection.

-Below is a summary of each project:
+Below is a summary of each project along with a final report:

 South Essex Community Council